-Hunting from a permanent blind will be permitted at Hunt Area 15 only.
+Hunting from a permanent blind will be permitted at Hunt Areas 2, 9, 12, and 15 only.
 All other permanent hunting blinds in the hunting area are currently closed to hunting due to safety.
-Any hunter hunting outside of the designated area, or from a blind other than Hunt Area 15, will be cited and their hunting will be terminated.
+Any hunter hunting outside of the designated area, or from blinds other than those listed above, will be cited and their hunting will be terminated.

 Hazards exist in the hunting area, ensure that you maintain area awareness at all times.